richardohrvall/richardohrvall/content/publication/_index.en.md

 caption = ""

 +++
-Only publications in English are presented here, for full list of publications see the Swedish version of the site.
+Only selected publications in English are presented here, for a more extensive list of publications see my CV or the Swedish version of the site.